 Then I changed schools and returned home to live with my parents.

 I remember hands reaching under my skirt again.
 This time it wasn’t of that boy from kindergarten.
 I wasn’t at the lunch table.
-I was in my bed.
+I was in my bed, what was supposed to be my safe place.

 I remember the hands going under my nightgown.
 Night after night.
 Year after year.